Skip to content

 The Problem

-Citrix is a protocol stack, an authentication topology, and a delivery model — not just an HTTP endpoint.
-Tools that ignore that produce numbers that lie.
+Citrix is an authentication topology and a session delivery model, not just an HTTP endpoint.
+Tools that treat it like a web app produce numbers that don’t survive a real workload.

 Auth flows trip every other tool.